|Specialty||Haematology / Oncology|

 - Counselling sessions

-The unit is open between 9am and 5pm, Monday to Friday.
-The unit has 7 chairs and 2 beds and provides an informal but professional service to patients undergoing chemotherapy treatment.
+The unit is open between 8am and 6pm, Monday to Friday.
 When attending for your treatment, one of the nursing team will be responsible for administering your treatment and looking after you during your stay on the unit.

 What to do if you have a problem

 Chemotherapy is usually well tolerated, however some people will become unwell during the course of their treatment.
 Your doctor and the nursing staff will discuss the potential side effects of any treatment and will explain what to do should you encounter a problem.
-During the normal working day unwell patients attend Nick Jonas Ward for review by a member of the relevant Oncology/Haematology team.
-After this time you will need to attend A&E, it is important that you explain that you are receiving chemotherapy to the staff on your arrival.
+If you become unwell during the working day you can contact us via telephone.
+Outside of these hours you should attend A&E, it is important that you explain that you are receiving chemotherapy to the staff on your arrival.

 Parking at the

-For people who may experience hair loss we have a ‘Wig Lady’ who comes to the Unit twice a week and can supply an excellent variety of wigs and other head coverings (hats and scarves etc).
+For people who may experience hair loss we have a ‘Wig Lady’ who attends the unit and who can supply an excellent variety of wigs and other head coverings (hats and scarves etc).
 Partial payment for wigs is covered by the NHS for patients experiencing hair loss as a result of chemotherapy.
+Please ask a member of the team for further information.

-We understand that receiving treatment for cancer can be very stressful , and will be happy to discuss any concerns you may have.
+We understand that receiving treatment for cancer can be very stressful, and we will be happy to discuss any concerns you may have.
 Additional support is available through a counselor who attends the Unit to support people with cancer and their families.

 Referrals can be done by Basing Unit staff or self referral is possible via the Wessex Cancer Trust